biomystery/Epigen_SetQC_manual/README.md

-# UCSD Center for Epigenomics ATAC-seq data report's user manual
+# ATAC-seq data report's user manual
+@ UCSD Center for Epigenomics

 The Center for Epigenomics at University of California San Diego (UCSD) generates a data report upon completion of all ATAC-seq